craigiedon/ProbRobScene/README.md

 Implementation of the ProbRobScene language, along with wrapper for [Coppelia-Sim](https://www.coppeliarobotics.com/) simulator.

-Example scenarios are (TODO: in progress):
+Example scenarios in scenarios/ folder are (TODO: in progress):

 #### `tableCube`